-Over the past few weeks our conservation volunteers have been hard at work at the Discovery Centre on some special objects for a new First World War exhibition.
+Over the past few weeks our conservation volunteers have been hard at work at Leeds Discovery Centre on some special objects for a new First World War exhibition.

-They have been preparing a number of objects selected by our youth curators group, the Preservation Party, for display in the upcoming In Their Footsteps exhibition at Leeds City Museum.
+They have been preparing a number of objects selected by our youth curators group, the Preservative Party, for display in the upcoming In Their Footsteps exhibition at Leeds City Museum.

 The Conservation Process

-All the objects were condition checked by myself and then the volunteers got to work on objects that need a little tender loving care before they can be displayed.
-As you can imagine many of these objects are at least 100 years old.
+All the objects were condition checked and then the volunteers got to work on objects that need a little tender loving care before they can be displayed.

 We are also displaying some of our medals in the new exhibition.
 The medal cleaning and rehousing project was the first conservation volunteer project that we ran nearly five years ago.
 The team documented, photographed, cleaned and re-packaged the entire medal collection.